Biden says Obama won't be able to pick the 'most liberal jurist'

-WASHINGTON (Reuters) - President Barack Obama cannot select the most liberal possible candidate for the U.S. Supreme Court and should seek a “consensus” pick who could attract Republican support, Vice President Joe Biden said on Thursday.
+WASHINGTON (Reuters) - By Ayesha Roscoe President Barack Obama cannot select the most liberal possible candidate for the U.S. Supreme Court and should seek a “consensus” pick who could attract Republican support, Vice President Joe Biden said on Thursday.

 A fierce political fight is brewing as the Democratic president prepares to name a successor to conservative Justice Antonin Scalia, who died on Saturday.
 Obama’s nominee could change the court’s balance of power.
 Scalia’s death left it with four conservative and four liberal justices.